Kishorerz/DISTANCE-BETWEEN-TWO-POINTS/README.md

 ### RESULT:
-thus the distan are successfully executed
+thus the  DISTANCE-BETWEEN-TWO-POINT  are successfully executed